discos/characterization/docs/dev.rst

    user	0m2,980s
    sys	0m1,494s

-Finally, there is a ``cli()`` function defined at the end of the module.
-That function wraps the procedure in order for it to be called by command line.

-.. note:: To see the tests of the ``example`` procedure, have a look at :download:`tests/test_example.py <../tests/test_example.py>`.
+.. note:: The ``cli()`` function defined at the end of the module wraps the command line entry point, in order for the prompt to not stop the automatic execution of the tests.
+By the way, to see the tests of the ``example`` procedure have a look at :download:`tests/test_example.py <../tests/test_example.py>`.
 You can use these tests as a template for testing your procedure.

 .. _example-tox: